Alex-Schlee/CalorieCounter/README.md

 In its current state, the user can input a set about of Calories, Carbs, Proteins and Fats.
 The app will store that info for each day and display the totals.
 Nothing too crazy.

 Things I Learned:

-  -UI design is difficult.
+  UI design is difficult.
 Its easy to come up with an aesthetically pleasing design in your head but putting it in code is easier said than done.

-  -"Ready, Fire, Aim" does not work well in software development.
+  "Ready, Fire, Aim" does not work well in software development.
 In this project I felt that I was made too many things up as I went along.
 Even having only a rough idea of how a
     project should be structured and how the part fit together will save a lot of future headache.